 HUH?
 What’s bone char?
 Well, bone definitely connotes ‘animal’, so that made sense.
 However, I wasn’t going to stand in the supermarket aisle reading the back of every bag of granulated sugar to make sure it didn’t contain bone char.
 Thankfully, turbinado sugar aka sugar in the raw, is acceptable, so I used that with good results.

-I forgot to add, I served the dosas with rice, which soaked up the sauce nicely so it didn’t feel as watery.
+I forgot to add, I served the dosas with rice (to keep it authentic, try kali jeera or ambe mor rice!), which soaked up the sauce nicely so it didn’t feel as watery.